Omcodes23/App-Usage-and-Performance-Advisor/README.md

 ## Files

-- **app.py**: The main Streamlit app file that contains all the logic for user selection, data analysis, visualizations, and PDF export.
+- **app.py**: The main Streamlit app file that contains all the logic for user selection, data analysis, visualizations, goal achievement estimation, chat functionality, and PDF export.
-- **fine_tuning_params.txt**: A text file containing parameters for fine-tuning the model.
 - **app_usage_data.json**: The dataset file in JSON format containing app usage and performance data.

 ## Dataset